 Inflammatory bowel disease or IBD refers to a condition that causes inflammation of the gastrointestinal tract.
+IBD causes symptoms such as diarrhea, abdominal pain, fatigue, weight loss, and even bloody stools.
 If left untreated, IBD can lead to worsening symptoms and even serious complications.

 There are two types of inflammatory bowel disease; namely, Crohn’s disease, and ulcerative colitis.
 These types of inflammatory bowel disease mainly differ in how they cause inflammation, as well as which parts of the gastrointestinal or GI tract they affect.